FreeBSD manual

 DESCRIPTION

-iocb->aio_offset. aio_read() will read iocb->aio_nbytes from the buffer
+The aio_read() call will read iocb->aio_nbytes into the buffer pointed to

 iocb->aio_iovcnt buffers specified by the members of the iocb->aio_iov